animo/minor-blockchain-2020/docs/week_1/cheatsheet.md

 Let's go over a few common types.

-[Solidity Docs - Types]
+- [Solidity Docs - Types]

 #### Boolean

 The boolean type can be used to store exactly two kind of values, `true` and `false`.
+A boolean is indicated by the `bool` keyword.

 ```solidity
 bool isOldEnough = true;
 bool isChild = false;
 ```

-[Solidity Docs - Boolean]
+- [Solidity Docs - Boolean]

 #### Integer

 An integer is a 'whole' number that has no decimal point.
 There are multiple types of integers, but for now we focus on `signed` and `unsigned` integers.
 The most important difference between these is that `signed` integer types can hold positive and negative integer values, whereas `unsigned` integers can only hold positive integer values.

-If we want to declare a variable for age it is logical to take make it an unsigned integer as an age can never be below 0.
+If we want to declare a variable for age it is logical to take make it an `unsigned` integer as an age can never be below 0.

 **Example**